-GENESUS INC., CAN-AM GENETICS INC. and GENESUS GENETICS, INC.,
+GENESUS INC., CAN-AM GENETICS INC., and GENESUS GENETICS INC.,

-APPROVAL AND VESTING ORDER
+APPROVAL AND VESTING ORDER PARK BLVD.
+PROPERTY

-THIS MOTION, made by BDO Canada Limited in its capacity as the Court- appointed receiver (the "Receiver") of the undertaking, property and assets of Genesus Inc. ("Genesus"), Can-Am Genetics Inc. ("Can-Am") and Genesus Genetics, Inc. ("GGI", and together with Genesus and Can-Am, the "Debtors") for an order approving the sale transaction (the "Transaction") contemplated by an agreement of purchase and sale (the "APA") between the Receiver and Canada ZF Investments Inc. (the "Purchaser") dated June 28, 2024 and appended in a redacted form to the First Report of the Receiver dated (the "First Report") and in an unredacted form to the Confidential Supplement of the Receiver dated (the "Confidential Supplement") and vesting in the Purchaser the Debtor'sall of the Receiver's and the Debtors' right, title and interest in and to the assets described in the Sale AgreementAPA (the "Purchased Assets""), was heard this day at the Law Courts Building, 408 York Avenue, Winnipeg, Manitoba.
-ON READING the Report and on hearing the submissions of counsel for the Receiver, [NAMES OF OTHER PARTIES APPEARING]counsel for the Purchaser, counsel for the Bank of Montreal, and counsel for Farm Credit Canada, no one appearing for any other person on the service list, although properly served as appears from the affidavit of [NAME]Kari Klassen sworn [DATE], filed2:
+THIS MOTION, made by RECEIVER'S NAMEBDO Canada Limited in its capacity as the Court-appointed receiver and manager (the ""Receiver")") of the undertaking, property, and assets, undertakings, and properties of DEBTOR (10014640 Manitoba Inc. (formerly Genesus Inc.) ("Genesus"), 3940480 Manitoba Inc. (formerly Can-Am Genetics Inc.) ("Can-Am") and Genesus Genetics Inc. ("GGI, and together with Genesus and Can-Am, the "Debtor") Debtors") for an order, approving the sale transaction (the "Park Blvd.
+Transaction") ) contemplated by an agreement of purchase and sale (the "Sale Agreement") Park Blvd.
+APA between the Receiver and [NAME OF PURCHASER] (the "Purchaser") Luyao Li and Kenan Yang (together "Li and Yang"), dated [DATE] December 16, 2024, as amended by a Reinstatement and Amendment dated January 15, 2025, and appended in a redacted form to the Fourth Report of the Receiver dated [DATE] January